Imperial Regalia of Japan

 An artist's impression of the Three Sacred Treasures.
 The actual regalia remains unseen.

 The Three Sacred Treasures (三種の神器, Sanshu no Jingi/Mikusa no Kamudakara) are the imperial regalia of Japan and consist of the sword Kusanagi no Tsurugi (草薙劍), the mirror Yata no Kagami (八咫鏡), and the jewel Yasakani no Magatama (八尺瓊勾玉).
 They represent the three primary virtues: valour (the sword), wisdom (the mirror), and benevolence (the jewel).
 The actual historical status of these legendary treasures is unknown as they are intentionally kept from public view to symbolize authority.
+There are many theories that surround their creation.
+The main theory surrounds Japan's first emperor, Jimmu, who was the original recipient of the Three Sacred Treasures and an additional piece, an octagonal mirror.
+Only those crowned Emperor are able to view these items.

 Representations of the regalia are used in masakaki in many Shinto rituals.